Corona-Newsblog: RKI meldet weiter hohe Infektionszahlen – Inzidenz nun bei 75,8

 Foto: dpa/Friso Gentsch

-Liveblog Düsseldorf Ds Robert Koch-Institut meldet 4.559 Neuinfektionen.
+Liveblog Düsseldorf Das Robert Koch-Institut meldet 4.559 Neuinfektionen.
 Ein Vorstoß für 3G in Zügen der Bahn ist einem Bericht zufolge nicht umsetzbar.
 Die nordrhein-westfälische Gastronomie kritisiert 2G-Pläne.
 Alle wichtigen Corona-News im Blog.

 <span class="park-portal__sticky-floater">